 The northwest alcove on the first floor of the library contains the video collection as well as a collection of newspapers.
 The video collection includes educational items, popular titles, and documentaries, all with a legal theme.
 Videos circulate for three days.
-Newspapers do not circulate and should remain in the northwest alcove.
+Newspapers do not circulate.

 Recommending New Titles for the Collection